-My manuscript, Cross-Border Cosmopolitans: The Making of a Pan-African North America, 1919-1992, situates fundamental questions of twentieth-century U.S. history—immigration, civil rights, racial identity, radicalism, surveillance and state power—within a North American diasporic frame.
-It exposes the connective tissues that tie twentieth-century North American Pan-Africanism to the Great Migration and its antecedent, the Underground Railroad.
-It integrates and juxtaposes community-building and freedom struggles in the United States and Canada, while remaining attuned to the influence of the Caribbean Basin as a site of anti-colonial resistance and a source of activists who imported a Commonwealth, class, and color consciousness to the North American mainland.
-Cross-Border Cosmopolitans provides one of the first historical accounts of how the U.S. and Canadian governments colluded to undermine black citizenship.
+My first book, Cross-Border Cosmopolitans: The Making of a Pan-African North America, spans 1900-2000 and is the first scholarly book to uncover, interrogate, and integrate the Pan-African roots of African American, African Canadian, and African Caribbean history.
+Cross-Border Cosmopolitans, in other words, situates fundamental questions of twentieth-century U.S. history—race, immigration, civil rights, revolution, counterinsurgency, imperialism, and neo-colonialism—within a North American and transatlantic diasporic frame.
+It is a paradigm shift in how historians and other scholars can synthesize experiences of African peoples in the Atlantic World specifically and the African Diaspora in general.
+The analysis integrates and juxtaposes community-building and freedom struggles in the United States and Canada, while remaining attuned to the influence of the Caribbean Basin as a site of anti-colonial resistance and a source of activists who imported a Commonwealth, class, and color consciousness to the North American mainland.
+Cross-Border Cosmopolitans provides the first historical account of how the U.S. and Canadian governments colluded to undermine Black citizenship on the mainland and in the Eastern Caribbean and southern Africa.

 The Pierre Elliott Trudeau Foundation